-Drake the Cute and Primitive Bunny – Easter Craft Tutorial
+Drake the Cute and Primitive Bunny – Free Easter Craft Sewing Tutorial

 Meet Drake the Bunny!
 He is a bunny that I quickly designed and stitched together to add to my handmade bunny collection.
 He was such a hit, each of my daughters wanted their own Drake to put in their homes for Spring time!

 You Will Need:

 - Some type of soft cream colored fabric like chenille

 - Brown print fabric for opposite side of ears

 - Orange fabric and green fabric for carrots

 - 1 orange button for nose

 - Black embroidery floss